 If you are ready to self finance your surgery you can have this done in 4-6 weeks the time required to prepare you for safe surgery (e.g. 2-4 weeks of special high protein diet to shrink your liver, and medical testing).

 Laparoscopic adjustable gastric band patients go home the next day (around 10 am).
 Laparoscopic gastric bypass or vertical sleeve gastrectomy patients leave on the morning of the second day after operation (around 10 am).
 Rarely, a patient may have a serious complication and be in the hospital for a month or more.

-If not already done by the nurse before you go, remove the small plastic covering and let the wounds dry.
-You can take showers and let soap and water run over the wounds.
+If not already done by the nurse before you go, remove the small plastic covering and sponge and let the wounds dry.
+You can take showers and let soap and water run over the wounds gently.
 Pat dry with a clean towel and leave it exposed to the air to dry before covering with clean, loose, clothing.

 Follow the 35-day menu plan given to you in your Patient Information Folder.

 Regurgitation occurs because of the small size of your new stomach.
 This can cause heartburn and indigestion.
 It is normal that you may experience mild symptoms for up to 6 months.
 Avoiding certain foods may help.
 If it persist or get worse, call the nurse-clinician or ask to see Dr. Christou.

-30 days after the operation.
+10-14 days after the operation.
 You will be given an appointment before you leave the hospital.
 Otherwise call us for an appointment.